ucan-wg/ts-ucan/README.md

  - `cd ts-ucan`
  - `yarn`

-Note that usign npm with this repository will likely fail, please use yan instead.
+Note that using npm with this repository will likely fail, please use yarn instead.

 ## Sponsors